TallTalha/TallTalha/README.md

 - 👀 I’m interested in coding.

-- 🌱 I’m currently learning Solidity and Web Development.
+- 🌱 I’m currently learning Data Science and Game Development.

 - 📫 How to reach me talhaburakaydin.official@gmail.com